-- a.
-Please read the pamphlet for each merit badge before attending your first class.
+- 1) Please read the pamphlet for each merit badge before attending your first class.
 Fill out each Blue Card.
-This means the following: - i.
-On the front, fill out the "Requirement No. and letter - ii.
-Under APPLICATION FOR MERIT BADGE fill in all the information - On the back, in the first panel fill out the name of the "Merit Badge" - 2.
-Under APPLICANT'S RECORD write your name and Merit Badge - 3.
-Under COUNSELOR'S RECORD fill in: - a. your name (APPLICANT) - b.
-Unit Number - c.
-Merit Badge - iii.
-Failure to do the above could mean rejecting the Blue Card by the councilor.
+This means the following: - a) On the front, fill out the "Requirement No. and letter - i) Under APPLICATION FOR MERIT BADGE fill in all the information (1) On the back, in the first panel fill out the name of the "Merit Badge" - (2) Under APPLICANT'S RECORD write your name and Merit Badge - (3) Under COUNSELOR'S RECORD fill in: - (a) your name (APPLICANT) - (b) Unit Number - (c) Merit Badge - ii) Failure to do the above could mean rejection of the Blue Card by the counselor.